MTR KTT

-The double-deck "KTT" trailers have lower bottom floor than the ordinary cars serving on the same pair of tracks.
+The double-deck "KTT" trailers have bottom floors which are lower than ordinary cars serving on the same pair of tracks.

-Route
+After the Guangdong Through Train and all other intercity passenger services were suspended in early 2020 amidst the coronavirus pandemic, the KTT trains were placed into storage.
+On 31 July 2024, the General Administration of Customs announced that in June 2024, the State Council had approved the closure of all four railway ports of the inter-city through trains, effective from the date of notice, citing that high-speed passenger trains have effectively met the travel needs of passengers between the mainland and Hong Kong.

-KTT is used on the Guangdong line (Hung Hom (Kowloon), Hong Kong - Changping - Guangzhou East) of the through train service.
+Since 17 January 2025, one of the Re460 locomotives and 2 of the compartments are displayed at the "Station Rail Voyage" exhibition at Hung Hom Station.

 Rolling stock

 Although the locomotive has a top speed of 200 km/h, KTT only runs at a maximum service speed of 140 km/h on the Hong Kong section of the Guangzhou - Kowloon Railway and at 160 km/h on the Guangzhou - Shenzhen Railway.
-KTT now has ten compartments (Eight first-class compartments and two executive-class compartments).
+KTT now has ten compartments (eight first-class compartments and two executive-class compartments).

-Since March 2018, all of the KTT coaches have begun the minor refurbishment.
-Refurbished train feature reupholstered seats, new flooring, added train automatic broadcast system device and improved barrier-free facilities.
-The refurbishment is excepted to finished at 2019.
+Since March 2018, all KTT coaches have undergone minor refurbishments.
+Refurbished trains feature reupholstered seats, new flooring, train automatic broadcast system devices and improved barrier-free facilities.